-The chart on the following page (Page 4) shows the distribution of federal funds obligated in FFY 2019 within the MRMPO by jurisdiction and agency.
+The chart on Page 4 shows the distribution of federal funds obligated in FFY 2019 within the MRMPO by jurisdiction and agency.
 The amounts shown here are federal funds only and do not include federal funds (STBG-L) that have been exchanged for state funds.
 Many projects include local match funds, which are not reflected on the chart.